neha-garg-web/Image-Forgery-Detection/README.md

 Our model leverages Error Level Analysis (ELA) for preprocessing and a Convolutional Neural Network (CNN) integrated with Convolutional Block Attention Module (CBAM) for enhanced feature extraction and classification accuracy.

+The dataset used is CASIA 2.0 having 12614 images out of which 7491 are real and 5123 are tampered images.

 **Overview**

 The project pipeline involves three major components: